FrancisRussell/zoog/README.md

   number of temporary files left around after an error, only one file will be rewritten at a time regardless of the number of threads.

+* `-c, --clear`: Remove all `R128` tags from the specified files.
+The output gain of each file is unchanged, regardless of the specified preset.

 If the internal gain and tag values are already correct for the specified files, `opusgain` will avoid rewriting them.